luguslabs/habs/doc/keys-initialisation.md

 subkey --version
 subkey --help
 ```

- Create un folder specific and generate key on a secure device with all normal securities regarding private keys generation in crypto in general (internet cut-off etc ...).
+Create a specific folder and generate key on a secure device with all securities regarding privates keys generation in crypto in general (internet cut-off etc ...).

 ## Archipel keys

-The minimal nodes of an archipel is 3 nodes.
-We need to generate keys for this 3 nodes.
+The minimal nodes of an archipel is 3.
+You need to generate keys for this 3 nodes.

 You can generate those keys [step-by-step](#step-by-step-keys-creation) to understand all steps and repeat 3 times for the 3 nodes.
-There is also a [full steps command](full-steps-keys-creation) to generate quickly keys when you master it like ninja.
+There is also a [full steps commandline](full-steps-keys-creation) to generate quickly keys when you master it like ninja.

 ### step by step keys creation
 ```bash
 subkey -n substrate generate > archipel-node1-sr25519.keys
 ```

 Note : the default keys generation is a sr25519.
-To be sure, you can also specify -s or --sr25519
+To be sure, you can also specify -s or --sr25519 option.

-We will need the ed25519 keys format from the same seed.
-To do this we will first extract the phrase seed 12 mnemonic words of node 1 from node1-sr25519.keys file the keep the seed in another file : node1.seed
+You will need the ed25519 keys format from the same seed.
+To do this we will first extract the phrase seed 12 mnemonic words of node 1 from archipel-node1-sr25519.keys file. then you keep the seed phrase in another file : archipel-node1.seed

 ```bash
 cat archipel-node1-sr25519.keys | grep phrase | cut -d"\`" -f2 > archipel-node1.seed
 ```

-now we extract ed25519 keys format from phrase in node1.seed with :
+now you can extract ed25519 keys format from phrase of archipel-node1.seed with :

 ```bash
 subkey -n substrate --ed25519 inspect "$(<archipel-node1.seed)" > archipel-node1-ed25519.keys